Gwyneth Paltrow not at fault for ski collision, jury decides - KESQ

 He filed an amended complaint after an earlier $3.1 million lawsuit was dismissed.
 Paltrow in response countersued for $1 and attorney fees, a symbolic action that mirrors Taylor Swift’s response to a radio host’s defamation lawsuit.
 Swift was awarded $1 in 2017.

-Paltrow’s defense team tried to paint Sanderson as an angry, aging and unsympathetic man who had over the years become “obsessed” with his lawsuit against Paltrow.
+Paltrow’s defense team represented Sanderson as an angry, aging and unsympathetic man who had over the years become “obsessed” with his lawsuit against Paltrow.
 They argued that Paltrow wasn’t at fault in the crash and also said, regardless of blame, that Sanderson was overstating the extent of his injuries.

 AP writer Anna Furman contributed from Los Angeles.